 - The Line is the only line that intersects 18 out of 24 subways lines in the subway system.

-- The new station will be air tempered, and will be several degrees cooler than the outside summer air.
+- The station is air tempered, and will be several degrees cooler than the outside summer air.

-- The new line station will be the only station with 2 high rise inclined elevators, and will bring passengers 80ft below ground.
+- The Line station is the only station with 2 high rise inclined elevators, and will bring passengers 125ft below ground.

-When the Line Extension opens in 2014 it will bring the Flushing Line to 34th Street & 11th Avenue, at the heart of what will be midtown Manhattan's newest neighborhood.
-Construction of the Line Extension began in December 2007 and is on schedule to open for revenue service in 2014.
-The subway extension will make it possible for new housing, office buildings, restaurants, entertainment and other commercial establishments to grow on the Far West Side in an area now being referred to as Hudson Yards.
+The first addition to the subway system in 26 years at the time it welcomed its first riders, 34 St-Hudson Yards brings the Flushing Line to 34th Street & 11th Avenue, at the heart of what has become midtown Manhattan's newest neighborhood.
+The culmination of eight years of construction, the subway extension has been making it possible for new housing, office buildings, restaurants, entertainment and other commercial establishments to grow on the Far West Side in an area now being referred to as Hudson Yards.

-The new subway terminal will improve service reliability for all riders of the Line in Queens and Manhattan by providing additional storage space for trains.
-It will also provide convenient access to the adjacent development and to the Jacob Javits Convention Center.
+The new subway terminal improves service reliability for all riders of the Line in Queens and Manhattan by providing additional storage space for trains.

-- Site L (Ventilation Building) – 41st Street and Dyer Avenue
+- Ventilation Building at 41st Street and Dyer Avenue

-- Site K (Ventilation Building) – 11th Avenue between 35th and 37th Streets
+- Ventilation Building at 11th Avenue between 35th and 37th Streets

-- Site A (Ventilation Building) – 11th Avenue between 25th and 26th Streets
+- Ventilation Building at 11th Avenue between 25th and 26th Streets

 The operation took about 10 weeks to reach a frozen state where mining could commence, and was kept frozen for an additional 3 months until the two TBMs had passed through the area and lined the tunnels.
 It is believed this was the first time in the world TBMs both mined and placed precast concrete tunnel liners in a ‘ground freeze’ area.